 Fiber used to account for the largest share of rPET, reaching 46.5% in 2017, according to data provided by the trade group NAPCOR.
 That amount began falling in 2020, while the share of rPET going into bottles grew to more than 40%.

-Carpeting is the biggest end-use of rPET in textiles, according NAPCOR Program Director Alasdair Carmichael.
+Carpeting is the biggest end-use of rPET in textiles, according to NAPCOR Program Director Alasdair Carmichael.
 There are no clearly defined figures, he said, but industry estimates are that between 13-18% of rPET fibers are used in apparel production in North and Central America.
 Globally, data from Textile Exchange found that in 2019, only around 14% of the polyester fiber used in the apparel industry was rPET.

 Adam Gendell, director of system optimization at The Recycling Partnership, said anecdotally that the falling amount of rPET going toward textiles is likely related to the building industry, not apparel.